Thales Deutschland - A Roadmap for Model-based Design of Railway Systems

 A solution for Thales Transportation Systems

-MES was able to prove that Transportation Systems already fulfils many requirements for a successful introduction of model-based design.
+MES was able to prove that Transportation Systems already fulfills many requirements for a successful introduction of model-based design.
 There is already a high commitment on the part of its management and engineers to moving to model-based system development.
 The effectiveness of model-based system design has already been shown in pilot projects.
-The general ARCADIA methodology for system development is available, as well as the general-purpose Melody Advance system modelling tool.
+The general ARCADIA methodology for system development is available, as well as the general-purpose Melody Advance system modeling tool.
 However, both ARCADIA and Melody Advance would need to be adapted to the requirements and development approaches of the railway sector.
 The MES analysis showed that model-based system design has the potential to significantly increase the productivity of system development, simplifying collaboration and contributing to CENELEC compliance.
 On the basis of these results, MES developed a roadmap that allows Transportation Systems to quickly ramp up its model-based system development capabilities over a short time period.

 A roadmap for model-based design of CENELEC-compliant railway systems

 The Transportation Systems-specific roadmap for model-based system design consists of different phases and steps of which the most important ones are as follows:

 - Domain-specific adaptation of the system design methodology and system modeling tool to the railway sector

 - Best practices guide for modeling safety-critical railway systems